7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Many people, knowing that they have to go on a trip, go shopping and buy new clothes to wear for their cruise.

-This unfortunately doesn’t work for shoes, especially shoes you will wear to go on an excursion.
+This, unfortunately, doesn’t work for shoes, especially shoes you will wear during an excursion.

-New shoes, at first, can hurt your feet and may require time to adjust to the shape of your body.
+New shoes can hurt your feet at first and may require time to adjust to your feet’s shape.

-For this reason, I always recommend bringing a pair of sneakers that you have already used and know is comfortable even after many hours of walking.
+For this reason, I always recommend bringing a pair of sneakers that you have already used and know are comfortable (even after many hours of walking).

 3. Packing clothes from only one season